sunday4me/Altschool_Js_by_Rising/README.md

 # Altschool_Js_by_Rising

-Tutorial on Altschool About JavaScript
+Tutorial on JavaScript with Altschool

 The tutor is Rising .....